Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Customers who retain employees who are fully capable of understanding the details of the activities that were outsourced, and who are allocated to supporting the outsourcing relationship, have a better chance of capturing any process improvements the vendors produce.
 Intent on maximizing short-term expense reductions, many customers are unwilling to maintain such staff.
 But even those customers who do maintain an internal capability must rely on the willingness of their vendors to disclose any such improvements.

 When modeling the economics of a decision to outsource, these risks are important.
 Including them in your decision process will produce higher-quality results.
-First in this series Go to top Top Next issue: Political Framing: Communications Next Issue
+Mitigating Outsourcing Risks: I First issue in this series Go to top Top Next issue: Political Framing: Communications Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!